kavehmz/prime/README.md

 # Algorithm
 To find more about different methods to find a range of prime numbers you can look at following pages:

 * [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) This is a more memory demanding method but faster by far for larger numbers.
+Here I have implemented both Segmented and non-Segmented methods.
+Segmented method had must less memory footprint.
 * [Trial division](https://en.wikipedia.org/wiki/Trial_division) Easier to understand and less memory consuming.

 # Performance